jkarakas/Create-a-Tableau-Story-/Write-Up.md

 I use the average life expectancy difference of the region over this time period as the key comparison metric and summarize and highlight the main differences and main observations for each region.
 Additionally I highlight the countries with the highest and lowest change in their life expectancy.

 Most regions (except North America) have had a much higher developement in life expectancy starting from lower levels than Europe and Central Asia.
-The life expectancy developemnt of regions and individual countries are telling of ther developemnt in general over the last 5 decades.
+The life expectancy developemnt of regions and individual countries are revealingof their general developemnt and story  over the last 5 decades.

 The data and regional divisions are from the World Health Organization.